biocore/DEICODE/README.md

 This allows us to visualize the data using PCA, use SVM to determine the best classifier from metadata, and we can extract what bacteria are causing variance between your groups determined by SVM.

-### email cameronmartino at gmail dot com for concerns or questions

 ## Examples

 ### 88 Soils - https://github.com/cjm007/DEICODE/blob/master/88Soils.ipynb